chornsby/djangogirls/slides/slides/intro/django-testing.md

-##  So which one are we talking about here?

-Testing in relating to what a developer does when writing code, we are talking primarily about **unit testing**.

-The Django and unittest framework can be used for integration testing too.

-For acceptance testing, other tools are available, for example browser automation via Selenium IDE, which works purely in the user level.
+## Testing by developers, maintained by developers

+When talking about testing within this presentation, we are primarely talking about **unit testing**, ie tests written by developers while writing code.

+Writing unit tests should be a part of the workflow of all developers in the team.